firebolt-db/firebolt-db.github.io/docs/working-with-engines/understanding-engine-fundamentals.md

 ### Engine spec

-When you choose an _engine spec_, you choose the instance type that is the foundation of the engine’s compute capabilities.
-Each instance has CPU, RAM, and storage characteristics along with a cost per hour \(billed per second\) for each instance.
-You can choose to build an engine on one of several instance types.
-Firebolt has pre-selected these instance types for characteristics that are best suited for Firebolt workloads.
+When you choose an _engine spec_, you choose the foundation of an engine’s compute capabilities.
+Each engine spec has CPU, RAM, and cache characteristics.
+The engine spec determines the cost per hour \(billed per second\) for each engine node (the total engine cost per hour is also a function of scale).
+You can choose engine specs for characteristics that are best suited for your Firebolt workload.
+For details, see [Available engine specs](../general-reference/available-engine-specs.md).

 ### Scale

 _Scale_ determines the number of nodes that the engine uses and can be an integer ranging from 1 to 128.
 Firebolt monitors the health of nodes on a continuous basis and automatically repairs nodes that report an unhealthy status.
-To help ensure uninterrupted operation of engines if a node becomes unhealthy, we recommend a scale of two or more.
+To help ensure uninterrupted operation of engines if a node becomes unhealthy, we recommend a scale of two or more for each engine.

 ### Warmup method